swiftyguys/Swifty-Page-Manager/plugin/swifty-page-manager/readme.txt

 **Reasons to try Swifty Page Manager:**

 1. It shows you how the pages of your WordPress site are positioned and related to each other in a so called page tree view.
-2. It also automatically creates the main site menu from this page overview so that your menu and page overview look the same.
-3. It alows you to manage the page settings (such as name, status etc.) in a very intuitive way.
+2. It alows you to manage the page settings (such as name, status etc.) in a very intuitive way.

 Try it – it’s free ;-)